Organizing a Garden Shed - Weekend Yard Work Series

 I used an old Golden Girl Apple crate to corral bulky lawn tools like my leaf blower, hedge trimmer, and weed eater.

-I added a piece of vintage wire fence along the back of the potting bench.
+I added a piece of vintage wire fence that my grandma had along the back of the potting bench.

 This little Urgent Care nurse is something I painted years ago.
 I had it in my bathroom in previous houses holding toilet paper and now she's holding a different form of urgent care... hornet and wasp sprays!
 That's urgent don't you think!?